davis999/shopping_cart/docs/Design.md

 #### 1.2.1.
 Workflow
 * valiadte required parameters `void validateRequestParams(ShoppingCart)`
+ - sku id and quantity is required, customer id and session id should be required one
  - validation success: go ahead
  - validation failed: throw exception(ShoppingCartParamException)
 * merge existed quantity `ShoppingCart mergeExistedQuantity(ShoppingCart)`
  - If product is new in cart, remain the quantity.
  - If product has existed in cart, merge the quantity.
 * check quantity limit value `void checkQuantityLimit(ShoppingCart)`
+ - total products quantity of the shopping cart cannot be larger than the limit
  - check success: go ahead
  - check failed: throw exception(ShoppingCartLimitException)
 * check inventory `void checkInventory(ShoppingCart)`
  - call product grpc service to get inventory for this product.
- - check if the inventory is enough
+ - check if the inventory is enough (cannot be less than quantity)
-  * check success: go ahead
+ - check success: go ahead
-  * check failed: throw exception(ShoppingCartInventoryException)
+ - check failed: throw exception(ShoppingCartInventoryException)
 * save shopping cart to database `ShoppingCart saveShoppingCart(ShoppingCart)`

 #### 1.2.2.
 Exception